xyproto/onthefly/README.md

 * Go library for generating HTML and CSS, so you don't have to.
 * Can also be used for generating templates and SVG.
 * It's easier to refactor and DRY with code than HTML+CSS.
+* Now also with support for Mustache templates

 Online API Documentation
 ------------------------